matrixing26/Project-RAS/README.md

 - [ ] Add more PDES
 - [ ] Add more active learning methods

+## TODO
+We can use PIAL_L2norm.ipynb to generate new data and train the network.
+But no visualization here, and if someone has time, write a function for model.data.TripleCartesianProd, allow it to extract inputs[0][...,0] as aux input.

-See the [open issues](https://github.com/supercgor/PIAL/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/matrixing26/Project-RAS/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>